-A Small Orange got decent results, but the speed could be increased.
+A Small Orange got decent results, but the speed wasn’t near our fastest web hosting services.
 We received a 90 out of 100 from Pingdom Speed Test, which sounds great, but it’s less than ideal.
 It’s important to remember that our website has no content, so the the speed will slow even more once content is added.

 Pingdom Speed Test suggested that we add expires headers, which means there is no caching going on.
 Though you can install caching on your WordPress website — read our beginner’s guide to using WordPress to learn how — server-side caching would help improve load times, too.

 A Small Orange Uptime

 Load Impact gave disappointing results.
 We use it as a stress testing tool by sending 50 virtual users to our test website over five minutes.
 We’ve found that number of users to be around the breaking point for most shared plans, so a few HTTP errors or unfulfilled requests toward the end of the test is expected.

 Unfortunately, A Small Orange performed like GreenGeeks, which, as you can see in GreenGeeks review, isn’t a good thing.
 A little less than a quarter of our HTTP requests were met with errors, suggesting there are too many users and not enough resources to accommodate them.